Masat0r/Atom-Token-generator/README.md

-Hi atom here i fix some eroors
+Hi atom here i fix some erorrs

 -------------------------------------
 Only for Education

 -------------------------------------
+Thx Atom